 Do not buy vegetables from Muslims, says BJP MLA

-Lucknow, Apr 28: BJP MLA Suresh Tiwari has kicked up a controvercy after allegedly asking residents of Deoria district not to purchase vegetables from Muslim vendors.
+Lucknow, Apr 28: BJP MLA Suresh Tiwari has kicked up a controversy after allegedly asking residents of Deoria district not to purchase vegetables from Muslim vendors.

 In a 14-second clip, which is now viral on social media, the 74-year-old BJP leader is heard saying in Hindi: "Keep one thing in mind, I am telling everyone openly, no one should purchase vegetables from miyas [Muslims]."